Christ of Saint John of the Cross: History

 The painting and intellectual property rights were acquired for Glasgow Corporation in 1952 by Tom Honeyman, then the Director of Glasgow Museums.
 Honeyman bought the painting for £8,200, a price considered high at the time although it was less than the £12,000 catalogue price, and included the copyright, which has earned Glasgow Museums back the original cost many times over.

 The purchase was controversial and a petition against it, arguing that the money should be spent on exhibition space for local artists, was presented to the Corporation by students at Glasgow School of Art.
 The controversy caused Honeyman and Dalí to become friends, corresponding with each other for many years after the original acquisition.

 The painting first went on display at the city's Kelvingrove Art Gallery and Museum on 23 June 1952.
 In 1961 a visitor attacked the painting with a stone and tore the canvas with his hands.
-It was successfully restored over several months by conservators at Kelvingrove and returned to public display.
-In 1993, the painting was moved to the city's St Mungo Museum of Religious Life and Art, but returned to Kelvingrove for its reopening in July 2006.
-It won a poll to decide Scotland's favourite painting in 2006, with 29% of the vote.
+It was restored over several months by conservators at Kelvingrove and returned to public display.
+In 1993, the painting was moved to the city's St Mungo Museum of Religious Life and Art, returning to Kelvingrove for the latter's reopening in July 2006.

+In 2022, the painting was loaned for a five-month period to The Auckland Project in Bishop Auckland, County Durham to be displayed alongside El Greco's painting of Christ on the Cross.

 Critical reception

-This painting has continued to generate controversy.
+Christ of Saint John of the Cross has continued to generate controversy.
 At the time of its purchase by Honeyman, the verdict by modern art critics was that producing such a traditional painting was a stunt by an artist already famous for his surrealist art.

+The picture was voted Scotland's favourite painting in 2006, with 29% of the vote.
 In 2009 The Guardian art critic, Jonathan Jones, described it as "kitsch and lurid", but noted that the painting was "for better or worse, probably the most enduring vision of the crucifixion painted in the 20th century."

-In May 2013, in BBC Radio 4's Great Lives, British poet John Cooper Clarke described this image as being utterly different from any other image of the crucifixion, as the angle of view conveys the hanging pain of this method of execution, whilst hiding the ordinarily clichéd facial expressions normally seen in such depictions.
+In May 2013, in BBC Radio 4's Great Lives, British poet John Cooper Clarke described the image as being utterly different from any other image of the crucifixion, as the angle of view conveys the hanging pain of this method of execution, whilst hiding the ordinarily clichéd facial expressions normally seen in such depictions.